Make a teepee Christmas tree with twigs or small branches and a few other supplies. Add rustic charm to your dining table, entryway or mantel.

 Both versions use plastic cups for the base, glue and twigs.

 These are easier to make than the other version.
-They end up looking a little like teepees, which is randomly kind of fun.
+They end up looking a lot like teepees, which is randomly kind of fun.
 And I think teens, tweens and adults alike would enjoy making them.

 This post contains affiliate links, read full disclosure, here.